urbanoanderson/vscode-coverlet/README.md

 - A test instance of vscode loaded with the extension will appear

+- Extra: you can also run unit tests for the extension by executing `npm test` on terminal

 ## Release Notes

 ### 1.1.0

-- Added `Filecheck` command
+- Added Filecheck command

 ### 1.0.1

-- Fix bug that leaves null values while removing some branches
+- Fixed bug that leaved null values while removing some branches

 ### 1.0.0